bkw777/NODE_DATAPAC/README.md

 The only copy of the original rom available today is an early version that only supports the original 256k hardware, and only for Model 100/102.

-Then Paul Globman wrote [RAMDSK.CO](software/RAMDSK), and that was eventually licensed by NODE and shipped with new units.
+Later, Paul Globman wrote [RAMDSK.CO](software/RAMDSK), and that was eventually licensed by NODE and shipped with new units.

-Later, RAMDSK was updated with 2 changes:
+Later still, RAMDSK was updated with 2 changes:
- - automatic repair of the format stamp on start-up
+ - automatic repair of a corrupted format stamp on start-up
- - support for 512k (2 banks of 256)
+ - support for 512k in 2 banks of 256k (RAMPAC & EXTRAM)

-Today we have several versions of RAMDSK, including:
+Recently, RAMDSK has been updated further:
+- disassembled and annotated to produce usable assembly source
- - original versions for 100 & 200 which supported 512K (2 banks), in the `orig` directories
+- single source produces binaries for both 100 and 200
- - an earlier version for 200 that only supports 256K
- - new versions for 100, 200, and K85 which support 1M (4 banks)
+- add KC-85 build
+- support for 4 banks (MiniNDP)

 Some software culled from the [M100SIG archive](https://github.com/LivingM100SIG/Living_M100SIG) and [Club100](https://www.club100.org) are collected here in the [software](software) directory.